mozilla/awsboxen/README.rst

   * any "outputs" declared in the CloudFormation config

+**awsboxen freeze [--profile=PROFILE] [<box>...]**

+Generate the frozen awsbox AMIs for all declared boxen, or for just the boxen named on the command-line.
+This may be useful if you want to use awsboxen for development, then plug the AMIs into some other system for final production deployent.

 **awsboxen teardown <name>**

 This command destroys a deployment stack, deallocating all the corresponding